NeatuR/RUX-RNA-SEQ/README.md

 # RUX-RNA-SEQ

-RUX-RNA-SEQ is a novel technique designed for transcript detection in the genome.
+This RNA-SEQ is designed for the computational prediction of transcripts in the genome.
 All you need is a Galaxy account (it's free and it comes with 200GB!).
 No coding skills required!

 ![](figures/R_SEQ.gif)